 You will be required to provide some basic personal information, and once your profile is created and in order to start trading, you’ll need to put some cash into your account.
 Usually, you'll have the option of a cash account or a margin account.

 Cash accounts are funded with cash that is transferred to the brokerage by linking your bank account to the brokerage account, mailing a check, or wiring funds.
-Margin accounts allow you to borrow money from the broker in order to trade and purchase securities, but bear in mind that you'll pay interest.<

 How Can I Open a Brokerage Account?